-You won't easily find the "loyal faculty member" in tables showing "average faculty salaries."
-The averages are skewed significantly upward by the inclusion of highly-paid specialties such as medicine and economics, and a few highly-paid administrators or academic superstars within each department.
+You won't easily find the "loyal faculty member" in those tables showing "average faculty salaries."
+The averages presented there are skewed significantly upward by the inclusion of highly-paid specialties such as medicine and economics, and a few highly-paid administrators or academic superstars within each department.
 But you know who they are.
 He is your colleague.
 She is your mentor.
 They are your friends.
 We are your collaborators.
 I am the one in the office down the hall.
 Or perhaps this person is you.

 The problem of faculty retention is well known and the Administration tries to address it.
-Here, we highlight the plight of those who stay at UW.
-"Salary compression" is the term often used, but that makes the problem sound too neutral and abstract.
+Here, we wish to highlight the plight of those who stay at UW.
+"Salary compression" is the term often used, but that makes the problem sound rather too neutral and abstract, like some arcane law of physics.
 And very little is done about it.
 Indeed the budget process at UW depends upon the "loyal faculty member" to stay quiet and remain hidden.
-For far too long, the University has been resolving its fiscal crisis on the backs of the "loyal faculty members," allocating scarce resources to retention, recruitment, and program growth while holding down the salaries of those who stay and do their jobs.
+For the past twenty years the University has been resolving its fiscal crisis on the backs of the "loyal faculty members," handling retention and recruitment and program growth while holding down the salaries of those who stay and do their jobs.

 Faculty raises are, as we know, perennially inadequate.
 2% is the norm, perhaps 3% in a good year (of which there haven't been many), and some years we receive no raise at all.
-What this means is that the longer one stays at UW, the farther one's salary falls behind, as these so-called "raises fail even to keep pace with inflation.
+What this means is that the longer one stays at UW, the farther one's salary falls behind, as these so-called "raises" consistently fail even to keep pace with inflation.
 A "merit raise," to deserve the name, should be a reward for work well done - an increase in earnings, above and beyond the increasing cost of living.
 The "2% merit raise" about which we hear so much is really a misnomer for what is in fact an annual real-salary decrease because inflation has consistently been higher.